MehediAzim/MehediAzim/README.md

 ---
 I am a Computer Science graduate, and a Computational and Integrative Biology PhD Candidate at [Rutgers, The State University of New Jersey](https://www.rutgers.edu/).
 I am experienced in creating advanced analytics strategies using data & intelligent machine learning algorithms with creative interfaces.

-Throughout my student life, I have worked on various projects and research work.
 I prefer to solve real-life problems in our daily life.
-Regardless of the way that Bioinformatics intrigues me, my research interest lies in various fields which are Image processing, Algorithm design, and Human-centered computing.
+Regardless of the way that Bioinformatics intrigues me, my research interest lies in various fields which including Computer vision, Algorithm design, and Human-centered computing.

 In my leisure time, I write poetry and short stories for encircling the time.
 My favorite kinds of music usually revolve around rocks and melodies.
 I watch a handful of movies, biographies attract me the most.